joval/jOVAL/components/jovaldi/rsrc/docs/Readme.txt

 The format of the plugin configuration file is specified in the help text of the plugin.
 For more information, run: "jovaldi -plugin <name> -h"

-This release (version 5.10.1.0) supports scanning of Windows, Linux, Solaris, AIX and MacOS X host machines and Cisco devices running IOS.
+This release (version [VERSION]) supports scanning of Windows, Linux, Solaris, AIX and MacOS X host machines and Cisco devices running IOS.
 For a complete listing of supported tests, see: http://joval.org/features

-jovaldi has been written and tested on 32-bit Windows XP and 64-bit Windows 7 using the 32-bit and 64-bit JRE version 1.6.0_27, and 64-bit Fedora 15 Linux using the 64-bit JRE version 1.6.0_30.
+jovaldi has been written and tested on 32-bit Windows XP and 64-bit Windows 7 using the 32-bit and 64-bit JRE version 1.6.0_31, and 64-bit Fedora 15 Linux using the 64-bit JRE version 1.6.0_31.
 The default plugin uses 32-bit or 64-bit DLLs on Windows.
 The remote plugin is written in 100% pure platform-independent Java.